View Armand Kampela's Obituary on chroniclejournal.com and share memories

 |

-Armand Christopher "Chris" Kampela, age 48 years, a resident of Roseview Manor, passed away peacefully on Thursday, December 19, 2019 with family by his side.
+We got punched in the stomach in October, 2018 when he was diagnosed with the worst brain cancer possible, Glioblastoma.
+He was pretty much unable to care for himself since that time, and relied on others to help.
+A full time Police Officer one day to a man unable to walk unassisted the next week.
+He was given 12 to 16 months to live with treatment.
+No surgery without damage.
+No cure.
+Chris wasn't having any part of that, and started the battle to beat his cancer.
+He did radiation, chemo, took pills to help keep pills down.... he took it all in stride.
+He actually told a friend a few weeks ago “I sometimes think I'm not going to win this fight”.
+The medicine that keeps you alive longer is worse than the disease.
+But he kept up with the chemo after radiation, and just kept fighting.
+The steroids destroyed his muscles, he was having seizures, but he still kept fighting.
+He took his diagnosis in stride, never complaining “why me?”
+His short term memory loss was very frustrating for him, but in the end we would laugh about having the same conversation 3 times.
+Or when he would forget you were there all day with him the minute you left the room.
+He always had a smile if you asked for one, and it lit up the room.

+Music was a big part of Chris' life, but regrettably he couldn't listen to music after the diagnosis.
+He said it sounded like noise to him, and he had no interest.
+Even going for car rides would make him nauseous, or pushing his wheelchair too fast.
+Luckily his taste for food wasn't changed with his disease, as he was still the pickiest eater known to man.
+It may have even gotten worse.
+It should be mentioned that every appointment, every hospital stay, Hogarth and especially at Southridge Roseview, he always had a smile or a quick remark or joke.
+He was loved everywhere he went.
+We are thankful for the love and care he was shown by the fine people at Roseview Manor, we will be forever grateful.
+As well, we thank the Thunder Bay Regional Cancer Centre and the staff at Hogarth transitional care unit.
+His Brother Jim and wife Fernanda were at Chris' side when he left this world, and the family were instrumental in ensuring his needs were met for the past 14 months.
+The world was a better place because of him, and we were blessed to have him for 48 years.
+He will live on in our hearts, kept alive by all the good times we had and through his children.
+If you have a story to share about Chris, please write it down and give it to a family member.
+We would love to keep it for Lauren and Emerson, as time passes it will be the greatest gift you can do for Chris.
+Thank you.

 Services will be held on Tuesday, December 24, 2019 leaving the Harbourview Funeral Centre at 10:00 a.m. to Corpus Christi Church, 664 Red River Road, for the Funeral Mass to be celebrated by Rev. Victor DeGagne beginning at 10:30 a.m.
-Cremation will follow.
+Procession will follow, under the auspices of the Thunder Bay Police, to Harbourview Funeral Centre for the reception.
+Cremation of our beloved Chris will follow at a later time as per his wishes.
+Shane Kampela, Jim Kampela, Kade Kampela, Lukas Kampela, Aaron Monty and Eric Niemi will pay tribute as pallbearers.

-Visitation for family and friends will be held on Monday evening, December 23 from 6:00 until 8:00 p.m. in the Chapel of Harbourview Funeral Centre where the Prayer Service will begin at 7:00 p.m.
+Visitation for family and friends will be held this evening, Monday, December 23 from 6:00 until 8:00 p.m. in the Chapel of Harbourview Funeral Centre where the Prayer Service will begin at 7:00 p.m.